The Content Platform team creates, manages, and optimizes the content platforms that enable the success of Sourcegraph’s business objectives.

 - Not Planned: Issue has been triaged, but not prioritized with current work.
 This may mean it will be prioritized in the future when it aligns with the roadmap.

-- When an issue or PR is added to the project, its status is set to Backlog.
+- When an issue is added to the project, its status is set to Backlog.

 - When an issue or PR is reopened, its status is set to Ready for Development.